cvoscode/Nsight/README.md

 Each plot and table can be exported and saved under a path and name your can specify.
 This makes it easy to document the exploration of your dataset.

-In the example_data folder you find some example data and example plot.
+In the example_data folder you find some example data and example plots.
 Each plot is saved as an interactive html from which you can export a png.

 I hope you have a lot of fun using Nsight.
 If there are any issues or ideas, feel free to create a issue :D